jlowebdev/Clangneuralnet-Public/README.md

 The library expanded over time to include experimental implementations of ideas I had regarding perceptrons and MLPs.
 Please feel free to leave comments or message me regarding design decisions, suggestions, or any errors I may have made.
 Feel free to experiment with the library and combine things I may not have thought of.

-For usage of each function please see [reference.md](reference.md).
+For usage of each function, please see [reference.md](reference.md).

 If you wish to contact me: jack.lenox@trojans.dsu.edu — I can't promise I can answer everything but I'll do my best.